The 28 Best Stores Like PacSun

 It really isn’t hard to understand why shoppers looking for fresh styles and affordable prices might want to find some other stores like PacSun.

-Sure, PacSun (short for Pacific Sunwear of California) carries a pretty wide range of apparel from hip and relevant brands, in addition to selling their own in-house line of clothes.
+Sure, PacSun (short for Pacific Sunwear of California) carries a pretty wide range of costal-inspired apparel from hip and relevant brands, in addition to selling their own in-house line of clothes.

 But while they do offer a lot of different pieces, they all fall into the same small handful of (very casual) clothing categories.